-Quantity: 1 Teaspoon
+Quantity: 1 Teaspoon for Half liter of Milk

 Kefir or kephir is a fermented milk drink similar to a thin yogurt that is made from kefir grains.
 These grains left in a liquid such as milk or water to ferment for about 24 hours.
 Traditional kefir is fermented at ambient temperatures, generally overnight.
 Fermentation of the lactose yields a sour, carbonated, with a consistency and taste similar to drinkable yogurt.
 Kefir is fermented beverage filled with probiotics and other healthy ingredients.
 Kefir helps boost your immune system, improves your digestion, helps regulate your cholesterol, and has numerous other beneficial effects.